The Best Factoring Companies for Small Businesses

 How Invoice Factoring Companies Work

-Compared to other types of business loans, invoice factoring is a very unique form of financing.
+Compared with other types of business loans, invoice factoring is a unique form of financing.

 It’s worth noting, however, that these two terms are often used interchangeably—meaning some factoring companies may not collect the payments directly from your customers, leaving that responsibility to you.